Piraeus: Landmarks

 Piraeus is marked by the diversity of culture among its neighbourhoods.
 The hill of Kastella is one of the most prosperous and attractive neighbourhoods, with a panoramic view over Athens basin and the Saronic Gulf.
 Its elegance comes from its numerous neo-classical mansions, while the Veakeio Theater and a church dedicated to the Prophet Elijah are the most popular buildings.
 The coastal area of Neo Faliro has been upgraded and is also prominent, with the Peace and Friendship Stadium and the Karaiskakis Stadium, an indoor arena and a football ground respectively lying opposite one another, predominating.
 Mikrolimano and Bay of Zea, are the smaller harbours of Piraeus acts as Marinas, attract large numbers of visitors with their picturesque vistas and vigorous nightlife.
 Kaminia, by contrast, is a working-class neighbourhood which still preserves the traditional look of an earlier period.
 The Municipal Theater in the center of Piraeus was built in 1885 and remains an impressive neo-classical building.
 Located across from the Neo-Byzantine Piraeus Cathedral, it forms one of the most renowned landmarks of the city and a popular meeting place.
+The 1898 neoclassical Evangelistria Church, in the Evangelistria district, is also notable.

 Rondini Square is an archaeological site which forms part of the ancient city of Piraeus.